shouxieai/tensorRT_Pro/README.md

 ## INTRO

 1. High level interface for C++/Python.
-2. Based on TensorRT8.0.
-3. Simplify the implementation of custom plugin.
+2. Simplify the implementation of custom plugin.
 And serialization and deserialization have been encapsulated for easier usage.
-4. Simplify the compile of fp32, fp16 and int8 for facilitating the deployment with C++/Python in server or embeded device.
+3. Simplify the compile of fp32, fp16 and int8 for facilitating the deployment with C++/Python in server or embeded device.
-5. Models ready for use also with examples are RetinaFace, Scrfd, YoloV5, YoloX, Arcface, AlphaPose, CenterNet and DeepSORT(C++)
+4. Models ready for use also with examples are RetinaFace, Scrfd, YoloV5, YoloX, Arcface, AlphaPose, CenterNet and DeepSORT(C++)

 ## YoloX and YoloV5-series Model Test Report